jamescherti/pathaction/README.md

 The pip command above will install the `pathaction` executable in the directory `~/.local/bin/`.

-Python requirements:

-- jinja2
-- schema
-- PyYAML
+(Python requirements: jinja2, schema, PyYAML.)

 ## Optional Dependencies